centreon/centreon-documentation/cloud/getting-started/start-with-connectors.md

 ## Procedure

-Follow this [tutorial](https://app.arcade.software/share/R93jqJ7xI4abpgn1yZTd) to understand how to search, install, update and remove Monitoring Connectors.
+Follow this [tutorial](https://app.arcade.software/share/R93jqJ7xI4abpgn1yZTd) to see how to search, install, update and remove Monitoring Connectors.

 ## Troubleshooting